-33 We implement this estimation algorithm in Stata using the levpet command by Petrin et al. (2003).
+&lt;sup>36 We implement this estimation algorithm in Stata using the levpet command by Petrin et al. (2003).

-34 The Orbis data report for each firm a unique country code based on the firm's country of incorporation.
+&lt;sup>37 The Orbis data report for each firm a unique country code based on the firm's country of incorporation.

-35 The industry code is provided based on the firm's main industry affiliation reported to the BvD.
+&lt;sup>38 The industry code is provided based on the firm's main industry affiliation reported to the BvD.

-mentioned in the previous section, the effect of country-level factors on firm boundaries is likely to vary depending on industry-specific characteristics.
-For instance, the role of contracting institutions in the affiliate's country may be more pronounced in industries with high degree of relationship-specificity.
-We fully account for this and other country/industry-level determinants of firm boundaries with HQ and subsidiary country/industry fixed effects, φ{kj} and $\phi{\ell i}$.36
+the literature as important drivers of firm boundaries (such as capital intensity, relationshipspecificity, contractibility, etc.), see Antràs (2015).
+Moreover, as mentioned in the previous section, the effect of industry-specific factors on firm boundaries is likely to vary depending on country-level characteristics.
+For instance, the role of contracting institutions in the affiliate's country may be more pronounced in industries with high degree of relationship-specificity, see Eppinger and Kukharskyy (2021).
+We fully account for this and other country/industry-level determinants of firm boundaries with subsidiary country/industry fixed effects.